dotnet/csharplang/proposals/ref-assignment-switch-expressions.md

 `throw` expressions can still be used normally, and pose no effect on the return type of the `switch` expression.

+The default case arm can be omitted, and will throw, behaving in the same manner as switch expressions that do not return a `ref` value.

 Once a single switch arm returns a `ref` expression, all other switch arms must return `ref` expressions, unless they are `throw` expressions.
 Not providing a `ref` expression in a switch arm causes a compiler error.

 For all `ref` expressions, the type of the expression must be exactly the same.
 No conversions are applicable in this context.
 For example: